 With the above use cases, it becomes apparent that troubleshooting trees are a boon for both agents and customers.
 They help your support team uncover the possible unknown elements, effectively eliminating the fear of the unknown as they step into the numerous calls with the customers.

-You can create troubleshooting trees for various scenarios faced by your customer service team with the use of a knowledge management platform.
+You can create troubleshooting trees for various scenarios your customer service team faces using a knowledge management platform.
 With the intuitive and no-code solutions available on a platform like Knowmax, you can easily create these trees that help your team provide better service.